 DR MARK J. WINTER / SCIENCE PHOTO LIBRARY DR MARK J. WINTER / SCIENCE PHOTO LIBRARY

 Borospherene.
 Computer graphic of the molecular structure of the boron cluster molecule borospherene (B40).
-This molecule contains 40 atoms (spheres, green) of the element boron (B), arranged in a structure similar to that of the spherical fullerene molecules.
+This molecule contains 40 atoms (spheres, pink) of the element boron (B), arranged in a structure similar to that of the spherical fullerene molecules.
 Borospherene is not truly spherical.
 The structure contains 48 boron triangles, 4 seven-sided rings, and 2 six-membered rings.
 This view looks through the two hexagonal (6-sided) rings.
 Borospherene may have applications in nanotechnology.
 It was discovered in July 2014 by the research group led by chemist Lai-Sheng Wang at Brown University, Rhode Island, USA.

 Model release not required.
 Property release not required.